Heterodox Academy is concerned with promoting open inquiry, constructive disagreement and viewpoint diversity.

 Given that blacks and Hispanics are, on average, more religious and more socially conservative than whites – policies and practices that alienate socially conservative or religious perspectives will disproportionately affect these minority groups rather than whites (that is, students who are Hispanic or black would be more likely to be impacted by these exclusionary measures in virtue of being more likely to be religious or socially conservative).

-Therefore, it may not be a coincidence that the representation rates for blacks, Hispanics and conservatives are so similar, why representation of black and Hispanic students has gone down in the very elite and east coast universities where domination by the left is most pronounced.
-In principle, these hyper-liberal spaces should be the least hostile spaces for blacks.
+Therefore, it may not be a coincidence that the representation rates for blacks, Hispanics and conservatives are so similar, why representation of working class, black and/or Hispanic students has gone down in the very elite and east coast universities where domination by the left is most pronounced.
+In principle, these hyper-liberal spaces should be the least hostile spaces for these groups.
 In reality, the exclusion of conservatives and believers from the academy actually seems to run contrary to the goal of bringing in more people from historically marginalized and underrepresented backgrounds, or elevating their voices.

 This objection just rests on a bad analogy: what separates flat-earthers and geologists are empirical disputes which can be resolved empirically.